Arsenal F.C.–Manchester United F.C. rivalry: 2003–04: Brawl and Cup semi-final meeting

-2004–05: Unbeaten run ends, tunnel fracas
+2004–05: Unbeaten run ends, tunnel fracas, Cup final shootout

 By the time Arsenal next played Manchester United, the club had extended its unbeaten league run to 49 games.
 United stood in sixth place in the table, 11 points behind Arsenal and were intent on ending their rivals' undefeated streak.
 Ferguson in his press conference described Arsenal's conduct in the equivalent fixture a year ago as "...the worst thing I've seen in this sport.
 No wonder they were so delighted at the verdicts."

 The October 2004 league match, staged at Old Trafford, was blighted by a number of fouls, overlooked by referee Mike Riley, including striker Van Nistelrooy's studs-up challenge on Cole.
 Arsenal dictated much of the play, but as the game headed towards the finish, United threatened.
 The home side were awarded a penalty when Wayne Rooney was adjudged to have been fouled in the area by Campbell.
 Van Nistelrooy scored and late in the game Rooney scored to give United a 2–0 win.
 Tempers flared in the tunnel afterwards; Wenger confronted Van Nistelrooy for his tackle on Cole, but Ferguson intervened and told him to leave his players alone.
 Pizza was thrown at Ferguson by an Arsenal player, which forced him to change into the club tracksuit in order to carry out his television duties.
 An investigation into "Pizzagate" never came around as both clubs kept silent.

 The clubs met again five weeks later in the League Cup quarter-finals at Old Trafford and despite both sides fielding weakened teams, the match was not short of drama.
 David Bellion gave United the lead in just 19 seconds, but tempers boiled over in the second half; a late tackle by Robin van Persie on Kieran Richardson resulted in a fracas between both sets of players, which concluded with both protagonists getting booked by referee Mark Halsey.
 The game finished 1–0.

 In the reverse league fixture, club captains Keane and Vieira had to be separated in the tunnel before the match by referee Graham Poll.
 Keane accused the Arsenal midfielder of intimidating his teammate Gary Neville, telling the press afterwards: "I said, 'Come and have a go at me'.
 Simple as that.
 If he wants to intimidate some of my team-mates then let's have a go at some of the other players.
 I think Gary Neville's an easy target.
 I wasn't having it."
-Vieira gave Arsenal the lead in the eighth minute of the match but United ran out 4–2 winners.
+Vieira gave Arsenal the lead in the eighth minute of the match but 10-man United ran out 4–2 winners.

 In May 2005, Arsenal and United contested the 124th FA Cup final.
 It was the first time in the competition's history that the final was decided by a penalty shoot-out.
 Arsenal beat United 5–4, following a goalless draw after extra time.
 Arsenal forward José Antonio Reyes became the second player in Cup final history to be sent off, following his second yellow card near the end of extra time.